Offering additional peace of mind with value added services

 While our philosophy, planning strategy and process revolve around core pillars, we also spend time doing things for our clients that add value to our relationship.
-For example, we put together business plans, help establish retirement plans or exit strategies for business owners, review employee benefits offered by a new employer, help with negotiating a lease, we even coach children on finances.
-We do this as part of being a trusted resource for anything related to our client’s financial picture.
+A few examples include putting together business plans, helping establish retirement plans or exit strategies for business owners, reviewing employee benefits offered by a new employer, helping with negotiating a lease or loans, assisting family members when a loved one has passed, and coaching children on finances.

 Your financial wellness is an important part of financial planning.
-As part of the value added services we provide to our clients, we review employee benefits offered by your employer.
-We believe this improves employee well-being, helps you feel empowered instead of stressed, and helps you better utilize the employee benefits you have available to you.
+As part of the value added services we provide to our clients, we review the employee benefits offered by your employer.
+We believe this improves employee well-being, helps you feel empowered instead of stressed, and allows you to better utilize these employer-sponsored benefits.